Visiting Bhutan in May: Best Weather and Top Places to Visit

 Beautiful Phobjikha Valley in May

-Go Bird Watching in May Bhutan
+Go Cycling in Bhutan in May

-How much does it cost to visit Bhutan in May?
+How much does it cost to visit Bhutan in May

 Book Your Bhutan Tour in May in Advance

-Bhutan in May can be quite busy, at least by Bhutanese standards.
-This means that you should really book your tour well in advance of the date of travel.
-Flights to Bhutan are limited, and depending on where you are traveling to Bhutan from, you may have to book further in advance than for other flights, due to limited availability.
 This is not only due to the number of travelers heading to the kingdom at this time of year, but also to ensure your visa is ready for your arrival.
-Your visa will only be applied for once you have booked the tour, and if you leave it too late, you may not have been approved in time, which means your tour will not go ahead.
+Your Bhutan visa will only be applied for once you have booked the Bhutan tour, and if you leave it too late, you may not have been approved in time, which means your tour will not go ahead.

 Conclusion